 CAUTION: Boaters, kayakers, and canoeists should exercise caution around the dam due to water turbulence and strong currents.
 There is now a portage around the dam for canoeists and kayakers.

 The dream of traveling north of St. Anthony Falls on the Mississippi River was made possible when Congress approved the Upper Minneapolis Harbor Development Project in 1937.
 This project included the construction of the Upper St. Anthony Falls Lock and Dam that was completed in 1963.

 With a lift of 49 feet, the lock at St. Anthony Falls accounts for more than 10% of the total height change of the Mississippi River between the Twin Cities and St. Louis, MO.
-The Army Corps of Engineers also operates an observatory on this site.
-This Lock and Dam along with the Lower St. Anthony Falls Lock and Dam allow navigation to the head of the Mississippi River's 9-foot channel and spans the remnants of the Mississippi River's only waterfall.
+The Upper St. Anthony Lock and Dam, along with the Lower St. Anthony Falls Lock and Dam, allowed navigation to the head of the Mississippi River's 9-foot channel until the upper lock was closed in 2015 to navigation.

 The area's historic milling district, using the power of falling water at St. Anthony Falls, first gained prominence with the construction of large-scale lumber milling from logs floated down the Mississippi from central and northern Minnesota pine forests.
 Flour milling boomed later and numerous mills along this stretch of river changed the way food was produced, marketed, and distributed and changed the way we think about food.

 Free ranger-led walking tours of the lock and dam are offered when the Visitor Center is open.
 Subjects of the staff-led tours include the lively history of the river, milling, and other topics.
 We do not provide tours to groups or schools nor do we take reservations.